Kate NV: Influences

-Shilonosova claims that much of her inspiration comes from Russian children's films, such as: Blue Puppy, Dot Dot Comma, and The Adventures of Elektronic.
+Shilonosova claims that much of her inspiration comes from Russian children's films, such as: Blue Puppy, Dot Dot Comma, and The Adventures of Elektronik.
 She admires the "deep thought behind superficial foolishness" of fairy tales and the nostalgia brought on by children's films.

 In a 2020 interview with Pitchfork, Shilonosova detailed what inspiration was behind for Room for the Moon.
-She credits the Japanese cartoon Sailor Moon, Mary Poppins, Goodbye, Buratino, An Ordinary Miracle, the painting 16 September by Rene Magritte, in addition to composer John Cage and Russian musician Vladimir Presnyakov.
+She credits the Japanese cartoon Sailor Moon, Mary Poppins, Goodbye, Buratino, An Ordinary Miracle, the painting September 16 by René Magritte, in addition to composer John Cage and Russian musician Vladimir Presnyakov.

 Shilonosova credits many signifiers from the 80s as her inspiration for Room for the Moon, as she grew up surrounded by the popular culture of that time.
 She is aesthetically inspired by playful musical genre of Japanese city pop, describing it as "goofy, crazy, free, authentic, imperfect".

 Connection to the New Russian Wave of Music

 Shilonosova's band Glintshake emerged from the growing Russian indie ('indi' in Russian) music scene in the early 2010s.
 Indi' music initially featured English lyrics and aligned itself with the global community of indie music.
 Post the early 2010s, Russia created a new music identity as a response to both Russian political tensions and a rising popularity in Anglophone music.
 This new music was deemed the New Russian Wave, and was centered around the notion that Russian indi music was no longer based on identification with the Other, but identification with the Russian self.
 The New Russian Wave consists of 1980s and 1990s musical motifs that intended to develop nostalgia for a Pre-Putin era and to discover the roots of Russian identity through rejection of a Westernized image.
 Some requirements of the New Russian Wave are: the use of Russian language, lyrics about everyday life, a sonic lack of refinement, and basic execution of production.
 Shilonosova's band, Glintshake, took part in one of the central spaces for the circulation of the New Russian Wave, Festival Bol.
 Glintshake was chosen to go on a 2018 European tour to spread awareness about the New Russian Wave.